guillelezama/website2/content/authors/admin/_index.md

 <p style="text-align: center;"><strong>I am on the Job Market AY 2024-25!</strong></p>

 Welcome to my personal website!
 I am a sixth-year Ph.D.
 Candidate in Economics at the University of Pittsburgh.
-My research interests lie in the field of Development and Political Economy, particularly in exploring different methods to address questions in this area.
-I am particularly interested in the application of text-learning and computational social science methods, and applied microeconomics to issues such as the effects of corruption or sudden migration flows on politicians' rhetoric.
+My research interests lie in the field of Applied Microeconomics and Political Economy, particularly in exploring different methods to address questions in this area.
+I am particularly interested in the application of NLP, Machine Learning, and causal inference methods to issues such as the effects of corruption or sudden migration flows on politicians' rhetoric.
 {style="text-align: justify;"}

 I was born and raised in Uruguay, where I also completed my undergraduate studies and a Master's in International Economics at the Universidad de la República (Udelar).
 {style="text-align: justify;"}

-As you navigate through my website, you will find information about my research, publications, presentations, and other professional activities.
+As you navigate through my website, you will find information about my research, publications, presentations, teaching, and other professional activities.
 You can also explore my coding portfolio and visit my <a href="https://github.com/guillelezama">GitHub</a> to see examples of my work.
 {style="text-align: justify;"}.
 You can find my resume and contact information if you would like to get in touch with me.
 {style="text-align: justify;"}